HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 Now this might sound complicated, but for now just roll with it.
 We will look deeper into this once we reach the chapter about classes and object orientation.

 ### On Pseudo Code
 Throughout the first chapters we will use our “Homage to the Cuboid” as a starting point for experimentation.
-This will be a great way to get started coding with very small scripts and also see how just a few lines of code can create interesting results.
+This will be a great way to get started coding with very small scripts and also see how just a few lines of code can create interesting results. <br>
 But before you actually start to code, it’s often a great idea to think about what you want to achieve.
 There is also great value putting this down on paper.
 So let’s look at the options we have right now.
 We have been looking at the transform component in the editor, and this gives us exactly nine values to manipulate: X,Y and Z for each transformation: translation, rotation and scale.

 TODO Sketch of possible actions:
 So let’s start with translation, bringing a little snake-like movement into our homage.
 We will aim for something like this:

-Image of moving Cuboids
+{{< figure src="/img/MovingCuboids_Shifting_X.gif" title="Cuboids Shifting on the X Axis" width="50%">}}
 Now that we have a creative vision let’s start out with something called “Pseudo Code”.
 Pseudo code is the idea of writing something code like, but on a really high level.
 An abstraction which will make it easier to write the code itself later.
 You can use comments in your code to put down pseudo code.
 Comments start with double slashes `//` and everything that follows in that line will ignored by the compiler.

 We know that we can assign values to variables, and that we only want to change the value on one axis, so let’s use the X axis for now.